pantheon-systems/fastly-config-build/README.md

 ## Building

-This repo is built automatically on every commit in Quay, but currently the builds fail because Quay doesn't use a new enough version of Docker that supports multi-stage builds.
+This repo is built automatically by Quay on every commit that is pushed to the GitHub repository.

-To build and deploy to Quay, run `deploy.sh`.
-This should be automated in CircleCI.